Accepting PhD Students

 Biography

-Steve joined Monash University in February 2015, and was based in the School of Social Sciences for seven years before moving to the Faculty of Education.
+Steve joined Monash University in February 2015, and was based in the School of Social Sciences for seven years before moving to the Faculty of Education, where among other things he has served as Associate Dean Graduate Research.
 Prior to joining Monash he held ongoing academic positions at the School of Education, University of Southampton, and then at the School of Social Policy, Sociology and Social Research, University of Kent.
 Steve obtained an MA in Social Research Methods, a PhD in Social Policy (both funded by the UK's Economic and Social Research Council) and his teaching qualifications all at University of Kent.

 Supervision interests